obsidianmd/obsidian-help/en/Obsidian Publish/Security and privacy.md

 3. Under **Other site settings**, next to **Passwords**, click **Manage**.
 4. Click **New password**.
 5. In **Password**, enter a password for your site.
-6. (Optional) In **Nickname**, enter a nickname for the password, for example the person you want to give site access to.
+6. (Optional) In **Nickname**, enter a nickname for the password, for example, the person you want to give site access to.
 7. Click **Add this password**.

 ## Remove a site password